Franco Luambo: 1953: Watam

-Luambo's period with the Léopoldville-based band Watam, remains a topic of scholarly debate.
-British musicologist Gary Stewart contends that Luambo co-founded Watam in 1950 with Paul Ebengo Dewayon, alongside aspiring musicians Louis Bikunda, Ganga Mongwalu, and Mutombo.
-According to this account, the band played sporadic gigs over the next three years, earning small rewards for their efforts.
-In contrast, Congolese music historian Clément Ossinondé offers a differing perspective, asserting that Watam was initially formed by Dewayon and that Luambo joined the group in 1953 upon his return to Léopoldville.
-That same year, Watam garnered critical acclaim with the release of two songs composed by Paul: "Bokilo Ayébi Kobota" and "Nyekesse", released on 5 February 1953 through Loningisa record label and studio.
-The band regularly performed in the Ngiri-Ngiri commune, particularly at Kanza Bar on Rue de Bosenge, where they captivated local audiences.
+Luambo's stint with the Léopoldville-based band Watam is disputed.
+British musicologist Gary Stewart contends that Luambo co-founded Watam in 1950 with Dewayon, alongside other musicians such as Louis Bikunda, Ganga Mongwalu, and Mutombo.
+According to this account, the band played sporadic gigs over the next three years and earned modest rewards for their efforts.
+In contrast, Clément Ossinondé offers a differing perspective, asserting that Dewayon initially formed Watam and that Luambo joined the group in 1953 after his return to Léopoldville.
+That same year, Watam garnered critical acclaim with two songs composed by Dewayon, "Bokilo Ayébi Kobota" and "Nyekesse", which were released in February 1953 through Loningisa.
+Watam regularly performed in Ngiri-Ngiri, particularly at Kanza Bar on Rue de Bosenge.

-Regardless of the precise chronology, Luambo and Paul soon auditioned for Henri Bowane.
-Bowane then introduced Luambo to Greek producer and record executive Basile Papadimitriou at Loningisa studio on 9 August 1953.
-Impressed by Luambo's virtuosity during the audition, Papadimitriou quickly signed him to a 10-year production contract.
-As a token of recognition for his burgeoning abilities, Luambo was gifted a modern guitar nicknamed Libaku ya nguma ("the head of the boa") due to its considerable size.
-It became Luambo's foremost professional guitar, which he played during studio sessions alongside Paul and Watam, rehearsing and recording tracks that met the studio's stringent criteria.
-After the original Loningisa studio in Foncobel was deemed inadequate, Papadimitriou temporarily relocated operations to the city while constructing a new, luxurious studio in Limete, a burgeoning area south of the airport in Léopoldville.
-Limete's strategic location on Boulevard Léopold III (now Boulevard Lumumba) allowed easy access to the band's recording activities.
-Throughout 1953, Watam produced several notable recordings, including "Esengo Ya Mokili", "Tuba Mbote", "Bikunda", and "Groupe Watam", all written by Paul.
-In November 1953, Luambo recorded his debut tracks with Watam at Loningisa, under the name Lwambo François: "Lilima Dis Cherie Wa Ngai" and "Kombo Ya Loningisa".
-He continued collaborating with Watam, contributing to subsequent compositions such as "Yembele Yembele" and "Tango Ya Pokwa", which debuted on 16 December.
-He also participated in the recording of songs composed by fellow Watam members, including Mutombo's singles "Tongo Etani Matata" and "Tika Kobola Tolo", released on 17 December.
+Regardless of the precise timeline, Luambo and Dewayon soon auditioned for Henri Bowane, who introduced Luambo to Greek producer and record executive Basile Papadimitriou at the Loningisa studio in August 1953.
+Impressed by Luambo's virtuosity during the audition, Papadimitriou quickly signed him to a ten-year production contract.
+As a token of recognition for his burgeoning abilities, Luambo was gifted a modern guitar nicknamed Libaku ya nguma ("the head of the boa"), which, despite being as large as Luambo at 15, he played with "striking expressive power" during studio sessions.
+Ossinondé noted that this became Luambo's first professional instrument, which he used to accompany Dewayon on four tracks composed by him in August: "Esengo ya mokili", "Tuba mbote", "Bikunda", and "Groupe Watam".
+Two months later, they recorded additional songs with Watam, including Mongwalu's "Senene mingi" and "Bon okoluka ngai" and Dewayon's "Bana bosenge" and "Nainu ngai nakufi te".
+In November, Luambo recorded his two debut compositions with Watam at Loningisa, under the name Lwambo François: "Lilima Dis Cherie Wa Ngai" and "Kombo Ya Loningisa".
+He then accompanied Watam on Dewayon's "Yembele Yembele" and "Tango ya pokwa" as well as Mutombo's "Tongo etani matata" and "Tika kobola tolo".